 Commonly used tools are discussion forums and online chats, where learners can engage in informal conversation around a particular topic right inside their LMS.

 It’s hard to deny that blended learning approaches will play an integral role in the future of corporate training strategies.
 But why wait for the future when you can start today?
-Stay ahead of the trend and start incorporating blended learning into your training strategy in 2019 by adopting an LMS.
+Stay ahead of the trend and start incorporating blended learning into your training strategy by adopting an LMS.

 About the Author

 Aris Apostolopoulos is a Content Writer for Epignosis.
 He is a faithful follower of the eLearning mentality, and a cosmonaut in orbit around the latest trends in the eLearning solar system.
 After multiple, around-the-eLearning-universe tours, his spaceship has landed on TalentLMS’ blog.
 This is where he publishes articles related to eLearning, as well as the continuous learning philosophy, and posts on the latest industry news and trends.
 An avid reader and travel enthusiast, he spends his days among reading, writing and watching classic film noir movies.